openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 ## Thing Configuration

-After a camera is added, the first step is to provide login details for your camera.
+After a camera is added, the first step is to provide login details and a valid serverPort for your camera before it will come online.
-If your camera is not ONVIF or API based, you will also need to provide the binding with the cameras URLs to the relevant URL field/s.
+If your camera is not ONVIF/API based, you will also need to provide the binding with the cameras URLs to the relevant URL field/s.
-For ONVIF cameras that auto detect the wrong URL, the same fields can be used to force a URL of your choosing.
+For ONVIF cameras that auto detect the wrong URL, these same fields can be used to force a URL of your choosing.

-Leave any `user:pass@` out of any URLs, the binding will handle this for you.
+NOTE: Leave any `user:pass@` out of any URLs, the binding will handle this for you.
 Not only does this hide your login details, it will also make changing your password much easier if it is only located in 1 field.

 Below is a list of all configuration parameters (useful for textual config) with a short description.